mvkaran/webapp-deployment-demo/README.md

 Go to your GitHub account and create a new repository with the name ``django-dashboard-adminator`` .
 Select the visibility as ``Public`` .
-Instructions for creating a new repository can be found here - https://help.github.com/en/github/getting-started-with-github/create-a-repo
+Instructions for creating a new repository can be found [here](https://help.github.com/en/github/getting-started-with-github/create-a-repo).